Wally's fearless prediction:

 Mizzou would get 40+ points, but two field goals for Nebraska?
 Are you freaking kidding

 me?
-The sad thing is that Nebraska came out just as flat in the second half as they looked in the first.
-This embarrassing blowout was much worse than the score indicates.
+The sad thing is that Nebraska came out just as flat in the second half as they

 There is just nothing positive to take away from this game.
 Not one single thing.